 Another benefit of “doing it yourself” is that if anything ever breaks, you’ll know how to fix it, since you built if yourself.

-In this article (revised 6/4/15), we're going to present several types of homemade exposure units you can build.
+In this article (originally written in June 2014), we're going to present several types of homemade exposure units you can build.
 All are affordable and will do the job of burning screens nicely.